Learning to Suggest Breaks: Sustainable Optimization of Long-Term User Engagement: Discussion

+The recommendation setting we study is simple, but offers what we believe is a plausible perspective on the dynamics of user behavior---with emphasis on the importance of bi-directional feedback in shaping outcomes for the system, and for its users.
+Nonetheless, further work is necessary to establish the degree to which our stylized model is valid in reality.
+Our hopes are that our work takes one step towards establishing recommendation system as \emph{ecosystems}---requiring active, planned, and regulated conservation.

-Nir Rosenfeld is supported in part by The Israel Science Foundation (grant 278/22).
-Eden Saig is supported by a PBC scholarship for Ph.D. students in data science.
-The authors thank anonymous reviewers for insightful discussions and valuable suggestions.
+\paragraph{Acknowledgements.} We thank the anonymous reviewers for their helpful remarks and insightful suggestions.
+This work is supported by an ISF scholarship (grant No. 278/22).
+Eden Saig is supported by a CHE scholarship for Ph.D. students in data science.